Errors thrown by actions

 - A file is not found

-- A user types an invalid value in a form
+- A user types an invalid value

-In Async Redux, if your action encounters a problem, you are allowed to do the obvious thing and simply throw an error.
-In this case, we say that the action "failed".
+In AsyncRedux, when an action hits a problem, you are allowed to do the obvious thing and simply throw an error.
+In this case, we say the action failed.

 Stopping the action

-and the store state will not be modified.
+and the store state will not change.

 Example